shahid129/sully-s-kitchen/README.md

 ## RESPONSIVITY
 [Am I Responsive](http://ami.responsivedesign.is/#) is the website that allowed me to check how responsive my website is.
 Minimum viewport is 320x480px scaled down to scale(0.219) which is great to check if the site is suitable for small devices along with larger screens.

+## ISSUES AND BUGS

+Bugs and issues are very common while making a webpage.
+Exactly like that I ran into few of them.
+- Font Awesome
+    - In the meet us section, I tried to add an icon for the address, The icon would not appear.
+But the icons appears at the other places.

+- Google Lighthouse
+    -  `Links do not have a discernible name`
+    I tried to fix it but i think this beyond the capacity of this project and it has something to do with js.

+- Navigation Bar
+    - Navigation bar for small devices was not working even though the code for media query was right.
+After spending few hours on it, i figured out a (.) sign in a class was missing.
+- Iframe
+    - After running the lighthouse, i figuired out that the name attribute was missing for iframe.

 ## TECHNOLOGY
 - HTML
 - CSS